xntknk/Cypress-Structure-Portfolio-/README.md

 ## ✅ Summary

 - Use `npm install` to install dependencies.
-- Use `npx cypress open` to debug visually.
+- Use `npx cypress open` for interactive testing.
-- Use `npx cypress run` to run tests headlessly or in CI.
+- Use `npx cypress run` for headless or CI runs.
-- Cypress follows a clear folder structure under `cypress/`.
+- Organized with **Page Object Model (POM)** under `cypress/pageObjects/`.
-- CI integration example provided for GitHub Actions.
+- Includes GitHub Actions workflow example for CI integration.